Azure/missionlz/docs/policies.md

 These types of policies require a managed identity be created that the Policy engine can use to take these actions.
 This managed identity must have Contributor access to the resources but deploying as a Contributor and not owner limits the ability.

-The Terraform MLZ deployment cannot make this role assignment but the managed identity is created.
-This is by design for security purposes.

 3. The final note is that these are audits based on NIST controls and recommendations that will require out of band work.

 For example, storage account redundancy and encryption will require a decision process on what MLZ is using as temporary storage for logs versus requirements for the workloads.